What to Look for When Buying a Used Car

 A Great Idea: Pay a Mechanic to Do a Used Car Check

 One of the smartest things you can do when buying a used car is to get a third party involved.
-If you have looked over the car and driven it, and the price is right, but you need just a little more information before you buy, bring your car to a reputable garage, and have them do a used car check.
+If you have looked over the car and driven it, and the price is right, but you need just a little more information before you buy, bring your car to a reputable garage for a used car check.
 It might cost you $100, but it's money worth spending.

 What Is a Used Car Worth?

 If you need to find out what a used car is worth, a few sites will help you make an educated decision.

 Kelly Blue Book is a great place to start your research when buying or selling a used car.
 It will have you enter all the car's characteristics, like mileage, condition, and accessories, and come up with a fair price.
 This quote can be used as leverage when negotiating a price on a private sale used car.
 When you have the information on a used car you are interested in buying, just punch in the facts at kbb.com and print out the results.
 That way you can have them with you when you go look at the car.

 If you are trading in a used car or buying a car from a dealer, go to NADA for pricing.
 Most car dealers use NADA, not Kelly Blue Book, to find out a car's value.
 You'll notice the prices are a little lower at NADA for whatever reason.